samniem/restfulcats/README.md

 # restfulcats
 Restful api for cats.
 Done using Node, Express, React and MongoDB.
 The database uses cloud hosting.

-To run the file use
+To run the app use

     npm run dev